 Carrick withdraws from England squad

-England manager Roy Hodgson will have to make do without Michael Carrick against Switzerland on Tuesday after he withdrew through injury.

-Michael Carrick has withdrawn from the England squad ahead of Tuesday's clash against Switzerland due to injury.
+MANCHESTER - Midfielder Michael Carrick has withdrawn from the England squad for the Euro 2012 qualifier against Switzerland with an injury, the Football Association said on Wednesday.

-The midfielder was expected to feature in the Euro 2016 qualifying fixture at Wembley, but England confirmed on Twitter that Carrick has returned to Manchester United.

-Carrick was not involved as England beat San Marino 6-0 on Saturday to confirm a place in France for next year's tournament.
+"The Manchester United midfielder reported on Monday evening and has been unable to train for the first two days," the FA said in a statement on its website.

+"Carrick has returned home, and no replacement will be called into the squad at this time."

 Get the best features, fun and footballing frolics straight to your inbox every week.